serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 }
 ```

-In this example:
+#### Importance of Using Built-In Methods

+Directly deleting authentication keys from the `AuthKey` table is not recommended, as this bypasses essential steps such as notifying connected clients and clearing the session's authentication data.
+The `revokeAuthKey` method performs several additional actions, including:
+- Sending a notification to the client via `session.messages.authenticationRevoked`.
-- All authentication keys for the specified user are retrieved from the database.
+- Clearing the session’s authentication data with `session.updateAuthenticated(null)` if the user being signed out is the one currently authenticated.
-- The `revokeAuthKey` method is used to remove the last session (or whichever key you choose).

-Alternatively, you can delete specific authentication tokens directly from the `AuthKey` table, based on custom criteria like `userId` or authentication method.
+Failure to use these built-in methods can lead to inconsistencies, such as clients not being aware that their session has been revoked.

-#### Example: Removing Specific Tokens
+#### Example: Removing Specific Tokens (Direct Deletion)

 ```dart
 await AuthKey.db.deleteWhere(